ryanclark/development/README.md

 │   │ package.json
 ```

+You don't have to have the enterprise submodules cloned if you do not want to build the enterprise version.

 ### mkcert

 You'll need [mkcert](https://github.com/FiloSottile/mkcert), which is a quick and easy way to create local, trusted certificates.